Azerbaijan–Kenya relations

 Azerbaijan–Kenya relations refer to bilateral relations between Azerbaijan and Kenya.
+Kenya has a non-resident ambassador in Tehran.
+The first and current resident Azerbaijani ambassador to Kenya is Sultan Hajiyev.
+Azerbaijan has an embassy in Nairobi.

 Cooperation between the two countries covers such areas as tourism, science, education, and so on.

 Diplomatic relations

 In June 2004, Azerbaijan and Kenya signed a joint communique establishing diplomatic relations.

-Azerbaijan's Ambassador to Kenya is Elman Abdullayev.
+Azerbaijan's Ambassador to Kenya is Sultan Hajiyev.